cnourrcier/fcc-react-project10-tabs/README.md

 # Tabs

 This project is a React-based tab component system that allows for dynamic and interactive content display through tabbed navigation.
 The implementation includes a parent component, TabParent, which defines an array of tabs, each with a label and associated content.
-The content for each tab can include standard HTML elements or custom React components, providing flexibility for diverse use cases.

 Key features: